sindresorhus/is-progressive/readme.md

 ### API

-Prefer the file methods if you're dealing directly files as those methods are optimized to read in the least amount of bytes nessecary to determine whether it's a progressive JPEG image.
+Prefer the file methods if you're dealing directly files as those methods are optimized to read in the least amount of bytes necessary to determine whether it's a progressive JPEG image.

 #### .buffer(buffer)